Mill-Pond-Research/AI-Knowledge-Base/Knowledge Generation/medical-knowledge-base-prompt.md

 ## Structure

-1. Begin with a Table of Contents
-2. Use clear, hierarchical headings and subheadings (H1, H2, H3, etc.)
+1. Use clear, hierarchical headings and subheadings (H1, H2, H3, etc.)
-3. Employ consistent formatting throughout the document
+2. Employ consistent formatting throughout the document
-4. Utilize tables, bullet points, and diagrams where appropriate
+3. Utilize tables, bullet points, and diagrams where appropriate
-5. Tag important sections, medical terms, and key concepts for easy AI parsing
+4. Tag important sections, medical terms, and key concepts for easy AI parsing
-6. Include a version number and last updated date for the knowledge base
+5. Include a version number and last updated date for the knowledge base

 ## Guidelines for Knowledge Base Creation